Working memory definition and description.

 What is working memory and why is it so important?

-Did you know that Einstein developed his theory of relativity using what he called thought experiments, now defined as working memory?
+Einstein developed his theory of relativity using what he called thought experiments, now known as working memory.
 His working memory capacity was the source of his genius.

-Working memory is connected to IQ and to attention stamina, making it a major research focus of learning professionals and neuroscientists.
+Working memory influences IQ, attention stamina, reading and cognition, making it a major target of learning science.

 Working Memory Definition